The Frizzled Leek

 My favorite way to enjoy dynamite shrimp is in rice or cauliflower rice bowl.
 Fresh veggies like cabbage, cucumber, and carrots are added for the perfect dinner.

 This recipe is perfect over my toasted coconut cauliflower rice recipe.
-If you love shrimp just as much as I do, try my cauliflower shrimp fried rice too.
+If you love shrimp just as much as I do, try my Cauliflower Fried Rice with Shrimp too.

 Jump to: